brendenriggs/Riggs-SantaAPI/README.md

 There's a pipfile and a requirements.txt,  do what works best for you.

-I wrote this using python 3.8.
-I'm unsure if anything in this project is new to 3.8, but figured I'd give you a heads up.
+I wrote this using python 3.9.
+I'm unsure if anything in this project is new to 3.9, but figured I'd give you a heads up because the pipfile requires it.

 ## Usage